 Roadway intersections in the plan area should prioritize pedestrians, bicyclists and transit users to increase safety and promote walkability.
 Several existing intersections include elements that clearly prioritize motor vehicle movements, with little consideration for other road users.
-These features include significant corner radii, double-left turn lanes and channelized right-turn lanes that enable high-speed turns.
-Notably absent from these intersections are components that emphasize and highlight the pedestrian and bicyclist domains, including pedestrian countdown signals, highvisibility crosswalks, pedestrian-scale lighting and median refuge islands.
+These features include significant corner radii, double-left turn lanes and channelized rightturn lanes that enable high-speed turns.
+Notably absent from these intersections are components that emphasize and highlight the pedestrian and bicyclist domains, including pedestrian countdown signals, leading pedestrian intervals, high-visibility crosswalks, pedestrian-scale lighting and median refuge islands.

 The 2004 Master Plan of Highways and Transitways recommends a grade-separated interchange at Veirs Mill Road and Randolph Road to improve traffic movement.
 No specific design characteristics of the interchange were proposed in the 2004 plan and since then, no interchange plans have been developed.
-A grade-separated interchange at this intersection is inconsistent with the overall transportation goals of this plan. which seek to improve conditions for pedestrians, bicyclists and transit users on Veirs Mill Road and the surrounding communities.

-If such an interchange is constructed, it must be constructed in such a way that would not inhibit pedestrian, bicycle and transit accessibility.
-In addition it should minimize disruption to local businesses and homes.
+When the interchange is constructed, it must be constructed in such a way that would not inhibit pedestrian, bicycle and transit accessibility.
+In addition, it should minimize disruption to local businesses and homes.